Focuser

 Role

 The Focuser module provides automatic telescope focusing.
 It moves the motorized focuser across a range of positions, measures star size (HFR — Half Flux Radius) at each point, then computes the optimal position using a degree-2 polynomial fit.
+With zoning enabled, it also produces a sensor tilt map.

 Required devices